Tarun15082003/chrome_extension/README.md

 # Chrome Extension: AI-Powered Problem Solver

-This Chrome extension is designed to enhance the experience of solving coding problems by integrating AI assistance and offering a suite of user-friendly features on maang.in.
+This Chrome extension is designed to enhance the experience of solving coding problems by integrating AI assistance and offering a suite of user-friendly features.
 Below is an overview of the project and its features.

 ## Features